GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Discussion

-We note that hydrocarbon aerosols, as opposed to silicate clouds and aerosols, are expected to be the dominant aerosol composition for giant exoplanets with $T_{\mathrm{eq}}<950$ K \citep{Gao2020} in part because the primary carbon reservoir changes from \ce{CO} to \ce{CH4} \citep[e.g.,][]{Lodders2002,Liang2004,Fortney2020}, which can photodissociate and is a known source of hydrocarbon hazes in the Solar System \citep[e.g.,][]{Horst2017,Mandt2023,Zhang2024,Gao2024}.
-In the context of warm gas giants, such as TOI-5205b, various studies \citep{Line2010,Line2011,Venot2015,Molaverdikhani2019} have shown that photochemistry could destroy simple species (such as \ce{CH4}) and produce more complex hydrocarbons, like acetylene (\ce{C2H2}) and benzene (\ce{C6H6}), that may be important precursor molecules for haze \citep[e.g.,][]{Morley2015,Venot2020,Tsai2021}.
 We use the best-fitting \texttt{VULCAN} models (see \S\ref{sec:vulcan}) to investigate the inventory of hydrocarbon species that may be present in the atmosphere and could form photochemical hazes.
-In the \texttt{VULCAN} model, all hydrocarbons, except \ce{CH4}, are present at volume mixing ratios (VMRs) that may be too low to robustly recover in the presence of \ce{CH4} when using NIRSpec PRISM \citep[e.g., like the warm Jupiter Kepler-30 c in][]{Gasman2022}.
-Furthermore, such low VMRs ($\log X<-8$ for all hydrocarbons except \ce{CH4} and \ce{C2H2}, see \autoref{fig:vulcanprofiles}) could limit the formation rate of polycyclic aromatic hydrocarbons, such as benzene (\ce{C6H6}), which are major precursors of more complex haze species \citep[e.g.,][]{Tsai2021}, suggesting that extensive hydrocarbon haze formation may not occur on TOI-5205b.
-This is consistent with the \poseidon free retrievals that do not favor models exclusively containing hazes or clouds and which show inconsistencies in the atmospheric chemistry between visits when clouds or hazes are included.
+In the \texttt{VULCAN} model, all hydrocarbons, except \ce{CH4}, are present at VMRs that may be too low to robustly recover in the presence of \ce{CH4} when using NIRSpec PRISM \citep[e.g., like the warm Jupiter Kepler-30 c in][]{Gasman2022}. \textbf{Furthermore, such low VMRs ($\log X<-8$ for all hydrocarbons except \ce{CH4} and \ce{C2H2}, see \autoref{fig:vulcanprofiles}) could limit the formation rate of polycyclic aromatic hydrocarbons, such as benzene (\ce{C6H6}), which are major precursors of more complex haze species \citep[e.g.,][]{Tsai2021}, suggesting that extensive hydrocarbon haze formation may not occur on TOI-5205b.}